 Answer

-Along with the Great Bible and the King James Version, the Bishops’ Bible was authorized to be read in church, although the Geneva Bible remained the favorite of the people for reading at home.
-The text of the revised 1572 version carefully excluded the offending Calvinistic notes and cross-references.
-The wisdom of the common people is evident from the fact that the Bishops’ Bible went through more than fifty revisions, while the Geneva Bible was reprinted intact more than 150 times.
+The Bishops’ Bible was authorized to be read in church, although the Geneva Bible remained the favorite of the people for reading at home.
+The bishops met their goal of excising Calvinistic leanings from the text of their Bible: the offending study notes and cross-references of the Geneva Bible were gone.
+The Bishops’ Bible saw more than fifty editions published.

-Because there was lax supervisory editing for the work completed by the various translators, translation practice varies greatly from book to book.
-Some used the Geneva Bible as their base text; some used the Great Bible, resulting in translational inconsistencies.
-For example, in most of the Old Testament the tetragrammaton YHWH is represented by "the Lord", and the Hebrew Elohim is represented by "God."
-But in the Psalms the practice is the opposite way around.
-Describing the translation, one commentator remarked that where the Bishops’ Bible reprints the Geneva Bible it is acceptable, but most of the original work is incompetent, both in its scholarship and its verbosity.
-Unlike Tyndale’s translations and the Geneva Bible, the Bishops' Bible has rarely been reprinted and the archaic language makes it all but unusable for the modern reader.
+Because of lax supervisory editing, translation quality varies greatly from book to book, and inconsistencies are evident.
+For example, in most of the Old Testament the tetragrammaton YHWH is represented by “the Lord,” and the Hebrew Elohim is represented by “God.”
+But in the Psalms that practice is reversed.
+Describing the translation, one commentator remarked, “Where it reprints Geneva it is acceptable, but most of the original work is incompetent, both in its scholarship and its verbosity” (Daniell, D., Tyndale’s New Testament, Yale University, 1989, p. xii).
+Unlike other Bibles from the same era, the Bishops’ Bible has rarely been reprinted, and the archaic language makes it all but unusable for the modern reader.

 John 1:1, 14 – “In the begynnyng was the worde, & the worde was with God: and that worde was God.”
 “And the same word became fleshe, and dwelt among vs (and we sawe the glory of it, as the glory of the only begotten sonne of the father) full of grace and trueth.”